Official documentation of the itty ecosystem.

 webp(data, options?: ResponseInit): Response

-If a request body is attached, this middleware attempts to parse it (as JSON) and embed it within the Request as request.content.
-See example:
+If a request body is attached, this middleware attempts to parse it, embedding the results within the Request as request.content.

 withContent(): void